IFF strengthens nonprofits and the communities they serve by providing leadership, capital, and real estate solutions.

 Our work with and for nonprofits continues to evolve as we focus on some of the nation’s most urgent challenges: health care, education, and affordable and supportive housing.
 We also are addressing the need for access to fresh and healthy food, community-integrated housing for people with disabilities, accessible early childhood education and care, and sustainable communities.

-Our vision: By 2018, we plan to provide comprehensive solutions with transformational outcomes in low-income and special needs communities throughout the Midwest.
+Our vision: To provide comprehensive solutions with transformational outcomes in low-income and special needs communities throughout the Midwest.

 Click below to read a summary of IFF’s first 10 years: